FunhouseAtelier/remix-v2-examples/README.md

 ###### 08-01-02b.
 GitHub Strategy

-How to install and implement the Remix Auth GitHub Strategy, which can use any form data to validate credentials in order to authenticate the session.
+How to install and implement the Remix Auth GitHub Strategy.

 The demo shows how to do this with GitHub as the identity provider.

 ###### 08-01-02c.
 Discord Strategy

-How to install and implement the Remix Auth Discord Strategy, which can use any form data to validate credentials in order to authenticate the session.
+How to install and implement the Remix Auth Discord Strategy.

 The demo shows how to do this with Discord as the identity provider.